 It was only mere months ago we were telling the world that they should give Jupiter’s Legacy a go on Netflix - the big budget superhero series created by Mark Millar.
 It was a show with lofty ambitions and was meant to be the start of multiple seasons, but it’s been revealed that it’s been canned, with a spin-off show replacing it.

-Then mere weeks ago we said, sure try Cowboy Bebop, that one is a lot of fun.
+Then recently we said, sure try Cowboy Bebop, that one is a lot of fun.
 Then the night of the long knives came.

 The best cancelled Netflix shows

 1. The OA